 Tools for success

-We know the thought of moving to a new place is exciting, but it can also be nerve-racking.
-It’s not just about getting an education, but about making friends and finding a happy, healthy life balance too.
+We know the thought of moving to a new place can be both exciting and nerve-racking in equal parts.
+You're moving to Wollongong to get an education, but what about making friends and finding a happy, healthy life balance too?

-So to make all of this as easy as possible, we have tried to answer all the questions you may have now, or could have during your degree.
+Don't worry - at UOW we aim to make all of this as easy as possible.
+Below we have tried to answer all the questions you may have now, but you can always contact us if there is something else you'd like to know.

 WHAT IF I NEED HELP MANAGING MY PERSONAL LIFE AND STUDY?

 If you have an issue that is affecting your study, the Student Support Advisers can help.
-They also provide programs supporting student equity and diversity both within faculties and across campus.
+They also provide programs supporting student equity and diversity both within faculties and across campus, and assist international students settle into life in Australia.

 See: Student Support Advisers